-How To Make A Dopero Kite
+How to Make a Dopero Kite

-50 pound strength is ideal for these Dowel Series kites.
+Dacron line in 50-pound strength is ideal for these Dowel Series kites.

 - Mark out the keel shape on some spare plastic, as per the dimensions on the template.